harsha-kadekar/harsha-kadekar.github.io/_pages/movies.md

 * **Thambi** - A missing son of a politician is found after 15 years.
 The story revolves around how the son joins back the family and how he went missing in his childhood.
 * **Soodhu Kavvum** - A kidnap gone wrong.
 Do not look for morality.
 * **Maayavan** - A serial killer who seems to come back after dead.
+* **Velainu Vandhutta Vellaikaaran** - A minster with location of huge stash of money has lost his memory!

 ## Malayalam
 * **Action Hero Biju** – One of the best cop movie.
 Just show the life of cop, no need to put some masala and all to glamorize it.
 Just a normal life itself is worth a great story.
 This movie shows it.